Hasselblad X1D vs Leica M10-P

-Both the X1D and the M10-P are recent models that are part of the current product line-up.
-The M10-P replaced the earlier Leica M9-P, while the X1D does not have a direct predecessor.
+The M10-P is a recent model that features in the current product line-up of Leica.
+In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Hasselblad X1D or the Leica M10-P – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Hasselblad X1D-50c:

 - More detail: Offers more megapixels (51.3 vs 23.8MP) with a 44% higher linear resolution.